tfsumon/byteboltsec-hugo-test/content/english/blog/cost-of-a-data-breach.md

 ![Comparison of the cost of a data breach based on country](../cost10.png)

-### Breachsense can help you prevent data breaches in 2024
+### Breachsense can help you prevent data breaches

 The financial impact of data breaches is a growing concern for organizations worldwide.
 In light of the increasing frequency and sophistication of cyber attacks, organizations must adopt a proactive approach to safeguard their sensitive data.